 I encourage you to brush up on the two sections in Chapter Three that cover this passage in detail: Sheol: A Place where Sheep Go? and Do Animals Have Souls?
-Do They Go to Sheol When They Die?
+Do They Go to Sheol When They Die? (scroll down to each section).
 These sections show that 1. animals have souls, and 2. they go to Sheol when they die.
 I’m not going to repeat the material here except to say that verse 14 states point blank that sheep go to Sheol.
 This makes perfect sense when you have a biblical understanding of the nature of Sheol rather than a religious understanding.
 Sheol is the graveyard of dead souls where the immaterial DNA of lifeless souls is stored.
 As such, God can resurrect these life-forms when and if he deems fit.
 This includes the souls of animals.

 Animal souls are, of course, stored in a separate compartment of Sheol than humans, just as pet cemeteries on earth are separate from human graveyards.

 In the previous section we saw that the Bible speaks of “the final restoration of all things” (Acts 3:21), which refers to the LORD restoring everything in creation to its original condition.
 The Greek word for ‘all things’ is pas (pass), which means “all, the whole, every kind of.”
 So God is going to restore all creation to its original condition, as he originally intended it to be.
 Revelation 21:5 adds an interesting insight in that God will be “making everything new” and not making new things.
 Chew on that.